Brendan James (album)

-Brendan James is the self-titled second studio album by American singer-songwriter Brendan James, released on September 7, 2010.
+Brendan James is the second studio album by American singer-songwriter Brendan James, released on September 7, 2010.
 Brendan made his first-ever appearance on Billboard 200 after debuting at #93 on the chart, with the strong sales in digital, the self-titled album also broke into the Digital Albums chart at #21.

 Background

 Some artists name an album after themselves because they are stumped for another title.
 Brendan James grins at this suggestion.
 "As a fellow musician, I definitely get that," Brendan says, "but I actually had a good reason to do it.
 The album is self-titled because I feel like it’s my first recording that really showcases the different sides of me as a musician.
 It’s got everything from the mellow to the upbeat, to the somber to the unashamedly positive.
 My friends know me as the guy who loves to jump in the middle of a pick-up basketball game, but they also know me as the guy who needs to be reminded to stop spiraling when I start thinking about something too deeply.
 I have a lot of different sides and I wanted to make sure my music reflected that."